 What is the stormwater management utility and fee?

-What is the purpose of the Stormwater Management Program?
+What is the purpose of the Stormwater and Environmental Services Division?

-The Hillsborough Stormwater Management Program’s primary purpose is to reduce or eliminate stormwater runoff pollution from reaching local waterbodies, including the Eno River.
+The Hillsborough Stormwater and Environmental Services Division’s primary purpose is to reduce or eliminate stormwater runoff pollution from reaching local waterbodies, including the Eno River.
 Pollution from stormwater runoff causes adverse impacts to aquatic ecosystems, poses human health risks, and can greatly increase the cost of treating drinking water.

 As we add impervious surface — such as parking lots and rooftops that are made of materials water does not penetrate — we decrease the amount of stormwater that enters the ground.
 This increases the amount and velocity of stormwater runoff, which can cause accelerated erosion and downstream flooding.
 As stormwater flows across impervious surfaces, it picks up various pollutants, including excess nutrients, oil, grease, bacteria and sediment.
 Polluted stormwater flows down storm drains and ditches where it is discharged — untreated — into local streams, rivers and lakes.